 I am planning to take an additional academic year.
 How does this decision affect my financial aid package?
 Students who extend their program beyond the traditional 4-year curriculum at HMS ordinarily are charged 4 consecutive years of full tuition and charged a facilities fee for their fifth year.
-Students are eligible to apply for financial aid during their fifth year.
+Students are eligible to apply for financial aid during their fifth year; this aid is in the form of loans only for students entering HMS in August 2014 or later.
 A student’s fifth-year budget is much lower since a reduced facilities fee charge replaces tuition.
 Living expenses mirror the fourth-year budget.
 Students are required to speak with their financial aid officer to discuss how taking a fifth year will impact their specific financial aid package and overall debt.

 What happens to my financial aid if I take a Leave of Absence (LOA)?
 If a student takes a leave of absence after the semester has begun, tuition and housing charges may be prorated based upon when the student ceases enrollment at HMS.
 The Financial Aid Office will revise the standard budget to reflect adjustments to tuition and housing charges as well as prorations to other costs, and will calculate an adjusted award.
 Students must contact the Financial Aid Office to set up a mandatory loan exit interview counseling session.
 For more information on how a leave of absence impacts a student’s financial aid package, please see the Financial Aid Guidebook.

 What loan forgiveness programs are available?
-The HMS Financial Aid Office is pleased to offer two institutional loan forgiveness programs available only to HMS students!
-The first program is called the HMS Presidential Scholars Public Service Initiative.
-The second program is called the AbundanceFound Global Health Loan Forgiveness Program.
-These programs are designed for graduating HMS students who intend to pursue careers in public service and/or global health delivery.
+The HMS Financial Aid Office is pleased to offer an institutional loan forgiveness program available only to HMS students!
+The program is called the HMS Presidential Scholars Public Service Initiative.
+This program is designed for graduating HMS students who intend to pursue careers in public service.
 In addition, the HMS Loan Repayment Assistance Program is designed to provide debt-relief payments to alumni with modest income and high debt-to-income ratios.
 Please note that these programs are offered based upon availability of funding; program terms and conditions are subject to change at any time.
 Information about these programs may be found in the Loan Forgiveness section of the HMS Financial Aid Office website.